Serverwars/serverwars-public-plugin/README.md

 ## Serverwars

-Team up with players from your server and war against other servers through a series of minigames.
+Team up with players from your server and battle against other servers through a series of minigames.

 With this plugin, your server can:
 - Create a lobby